kmatheussen/radium/issue_template.md

 * I've tried this recipe ... times.

-* The unexpected behavior has happend ... times / approximately ..% of the times / exactly ..% of the times / only one time, but I'm not sure I did exactly as the recipe above.
+* The unexpected behavior has happened ... times / approximately ..% of the times / exactly ..% of the times / only one time, but I'm not sure I did exactly as the recipe above.

 I also did ..., and ....
 Or perhaps I did ....